CD Graduate Admission FAQs

 If you are not able to attend the open house, please contact Sandra_Cohn_Thau@emerson.edu to arrange a visit and have your questions answered.

 Based on the strength of each application, we invite a selected group to interview during the last two weeks of February.
 These applicants will meet individually with two members of the faculty.
 Interviews occur in person on campus or by Skype for applicants who are not able to travel to campus.

 Detailed information about the application process is available on the Graduate Admission website.
-Individuals may submit their application through either the direct route on the Emerson website or by using the Communication Sciences and Disorders Centralized Application Service.
+Individuals must submit their application through the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
 For application deadlines, consult the Graduate Admission website.

-We assume that all applicants are interested in merit-based (i.e., non-loan) financial aid and for that reason no separate application is required.
-To determine who is offered merit aid, we rank the accepted applicants.
-This ranking is based on GPA and verbal and quantitative GRE scores.
+Merit-based: We assume that all applicants are interested in merit-based financial aid (i.e., fellowships) and for that reason no separate application is required.
+To determine who is offered a fellowship, we rank the accepted applicants on the strength of their application and interview.

-More than a third of each entering class is typically awarded some form of merit-based financial aid.
-The majority of our fellowships and scholarships are for four semesters as long as the individual maintains a 3.2 GPA.
-A smaller amount of merit aid is available to continuing students who did not receive aid when they entered the program.
+More than a third of each entering class is typically awarded some amount of merit-based financial aid.
+The majority of our fellowships are for four semesters as long as the individual maintains a 3.2 GPA.
+There is also merit aid available to continuing students who did not receive aid when they entered the program.

 Many students work in the CSD Department and across the college through Emerson Student Employment.
 Work opportunities on campus include assisting faculty with their research and teaching, clerical work in the department and clinic, and a range of jobs across campus.